 We are a known dental hygiene clinic, conveniently located at Suites, 70 Great Russell St, Holborn, London WC1B 3BN.
 We have an experienced team of professional dental hygienists who provide a comprehensive range of teeth cleaning procedures like airflow therapy, scale and polish by using advanced tools.
 Our dental hygienists will not only remove surface stains and plaque from your teeth and also offer good dental hygiene to prevent gum disease.

-It is a good idea to visit a dental hygienist near you regularly to get expert advice on keeping a good oral health.
-You can book an appointment today with our experienced hygienists who are dedicated to improving your dental hygiene.
+It is a good idea to visit a dental hygienist regularly near in your area to get expert advise on keeping a good oral hygiene.
+You can call us or book an appointment online with our experienced London hygienist who is dedicated to improving your oral health.
 We ensure your dental hygiene session is comfortable and relaxed at our modern dental hygiene centre.About Us

 A dental hygienist is an oral health expert who helps in the prevention and treatment of gum related dental diseases.
 The oral hygienists carry out their work under general supervision only from a licensed dentist.
 The hygienists play a vital role in dental teams and their workload plays a significant role when combined with the dentist and allow dentist to perform their advanced procedures.
 So, it is quite common for the hygienists to perform different preventive dental treatments in the office such as cleaning teeth, assessing patients for oral diseases and other preventative dental care needs.
 They also give proper education to patients on various ways to improve as well as maintain good oral health and hygiene.